henryperkins/docs/README.md

 **DocScribe** is an advanced, cross-language code documentation tool designed to automate the generation of high-quality, consistent, and comprehensive documentation for codebases written in multiple programming languages.
 Leveraging the power of OpenAI's GPT-4 API, DocScribe analyzes your code's structure and generates human-readable, informative documentation that adheres to best practices and style guidelines.

 By automating the documentation process, DocScribe helps developers maintain up-to-date documentation, improve code readability, facilitate onboarding, and enhance overall code quality.
+DocScribe now supports both OpenAI and Azure OpenAI, giving you flexibility in choosing your AI provider.

 ## Features